PeterWaher/IoTGateway/Waher.IoTGateway.Resources/Root/Markdown.md

 Name of the variable that will hold a reference to the user object for the currently logged in user.
 If privileges are defined using the
 [Privilege](#privilege) meta-data tag, this user object must implement the `IUser` interface (defined in `Waher.Security`).
+If multiple UserVariable meta-data tags are defined, the first one that is found will be used.

 ### VideoAutoplay